vaishnavi231296/Interview.Test.BE/README.md

-Graduation Tracker - Project Summary
+# Graduation Tracker

-Overview:
-In this project, I was tasked with reviewing and fixing a graduation tracking system that had broken unit tests and logic issues.
-The goal was to clean up the code, ensure all tests pass, and follow best practices aligned with SOLID principles.
-This involved improving the core graduation logic and expanding test coverage to handle various student scenarios.
+## Overview
+This project implements a Graduation Tracker system designed to evaluate if students meet the requirements to graduate based on their courses and grades.
+The core logic calculates students’ average marks, credits earned, and assigns a standing (e.g., SumaCumLaude, MagnaCumLaude, Average, Remedial).

+## Objectives
+- Review and fix broken unit tests.
+- Correct graduation logic for accurate credit and standing calculation.
+- Improve code quality following clean code standards and SOLID principles.
+- Expand test coverage to include edge cases such as missing courses and no courses.
+- Organize code by moving all domain classes (`Student`, `Course`, `Diploma`, `Requirement`, `Repository`, etc.) into a dedicated `Model` folder for better maintainability and clarity.

-Changes Made:
+## Features & Changes
-1. HasGraduated() Logic
+- **Graduation Logic:**
-Fixed incorrect logic in averaging and credit counting Handled missing/empty course scenarios
+  Fixed the averaging and credit counting logic in the `HasGraduated` method.
+  Improved handling of missing or empty course scenarios.

-Used for loops with break to avoid duplicate credit counting
+  Replaced `foreach` with `for` loops and used `break` to avoid duplicate credit counting.

-2. Unit Test Improvements
-Created a single, clean test method: TestEligibilityForAllStudents() Used tuples with expected results to test multiple students Covered edge cases:
-No courses
-Missing required course
+- **Unit Testing:**
+  Consolidated test cases into a single comprehensive test method `TestEligibilityForAllStudents`.
+  Used tuples to manage expected outcomes for various student scenarios.
+  Covered edge cases including students with no courses and missing required courses.

-Test Coverage Summary:
+## Test Coverage Summary
-Student 1: Passed, Standing - SumaCumLaude
+- Student 1: Passed - SumaCumLaude
-Student 2: Passed, Standing - MagnaCumLaude
+- Student 2: Passed - MagnaCumLaude
-Student 3: Passed, Standing - Average
+- Student 3: Passed - Average
-Student 4: Failed, Standing - Remedial
+- Student 4: Failed - Remedial
-Student 5: Failed, Standing - Remedial (No courses) Student 6: Failed, Standing - MagnaCumLaude (Missing required course)
+- Student 5: Failed - Remedial (No courses)
+- Student 6: Failed - MagnaCumLaude (Missing required course)

-There were no significant blockers during this task.
-If the code depended on real databases or services, I would use tools like Moq to create fake versions of those dependencies during testing, so I can focus on testing just my logic.
-Additionally, I ensured the code is clean, easy to understand, and follows SOLID principles, which makes it maintainable and scalable for future requirements.